Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Observational Compilations

+This catalogue includes $N_{\text{GWTC-1}}=11$ confident detection events from gravitational-wave searches for coalescing compact binaries, all of them with masses $M > 1 M_{\odot}$.
+These events, observed by LIGO \footnote{\url{https://www.ligo.caltech.edu}} and Virgo\footnote{\url{http://www.virgo.infn.it}}, come from the first and second observing runs \cite{abbott2019gwtc}.
+In Table III from \cite{abbott2019gwtc}, the 11 events are reported along with their observational siren distances $D_S$ in Mpc, chirp masses $\mathcal{M}$ and other several observational variables, all of them with their corresponding $90 \%$ credible variances.

+As we saw in Sec. \ref{sec:cosmologyDarkSirens}, to compute the posterior probability with dark sirens, we need their chirp masses in the detector reference frame, its siren distances, and their signal to noise ratios.
+We consider the median values reported in Table III of \cite{abbott2019gwtc} in the case of the siren distances.
+LIGO-Virgo reported the intrinsic chirp masses computed by dividing the detector frame chirp masses by $1+z$, with $z$ the redshift computed from the siren distance distribution and a flat $\Lambda$CDM model \cite{abbott2019gwtc}.
+Hence, in order to recover the detector frame chirp masses, we multiplied the median values of the chirp masses reported in table III of \cite{abbott2019gwtc} by $1+z$, with $z$ the median values reported in the same Table.
+Finally, we consider the signal to noise ratios reported in Table I from \cite{abbott2019gwtc}.

-\subsection{Gravitational-Wave Transient Catalogue GWTC-2}
+\subsubsection{Gravitational-Wave Transient Catalogue GWTC-2}

-This second GW catalogue includes $N_{\text{GWTC-2}}=39$ candidate GW events, with less than $10\%$ of contamination fraction in the redshift range $z \in [0.03,0.8]$ from the first half of the third observable run \citep{Abbott:2020niy}.
-In Table VI from \citep{Abbott:2020niy} these events measured by LIGO-Virgo are presented with their observational siren distances $D_S$ in Gpc\footnote{Our units conversion must be performed to be consistent with the GWTC-1 database, where the $D_S$ is reported in Mpc.} and redshifts $z$, along with other several observational variables, all of them with their corresponding $90\%$ credible variances.
+This second GW catalogue includes $N_{\text{GWTC-2}}=39$ candidate GW events, with less than $10\%$ of contamination fraction from the first half of the third observable run \cite{Abbott:2020niy}.
+In Table VI from \cite{Abbott:2020niy}, these events measured by LIGO-Virgo are presented with their observational siren distances $D_S$ in Gpc\footnote{We need to perform a units conversion to be consistent with the GWTC-1 database, where the $D_S$ is reported in Mpc.}, their signal to noise ratios $\rho$, their chirp masses in the reference frame of the detector $\mathcal{M}$, along with other several observational variables, all of them with their corresponding $90\%$ credible variances.